jhoerr/cloudmesh-manual/docs-source/source/dev/manual.rst

     cd cloudmesh-manual
     pip install -r requirements.txt
-    make manual # creates the manual pages make doc # creates the documentation
+    make manual # creates the manual pages make doc #views the documentation
-    make doc #views the documentation

 After this you can open the documentation located at ``cloudmesh-manual/docs/index.html`` in the browser of your choice.
-In case you do not develop new commands with manual page changes, you only have to use the ``make doc`` command after you update the source.
-Please note that `rst` and `md` files are allowed.
+In case you do not develop new commands with manual page changes, you can in subsecuetnt calls say ``make doc``.
+Please note that `rst` and `md` files are allowed as documentation format.

 Version Management
 ------------------

-.. warnng:: Version management is o nly done by Gregor von Laszewski/
+.. warning:: Version management is only done by Gregor von Laszewski.

 To create a development version we say